-South County Museum’s Blacksmith Forge is a an exhibit and a working forge.
-It includes an extensive collection of blacksmithing tools as well as a bellows that came from the famous Fayerweather Blacksmith Shop in Kingston, Rhode Island.
-Museum Executive Director Jim Crothers doubles as our master blacksmith but there are several local blacksmiths that work in the forge on a regular basis throughout the year, and who provide demonstration and answer questions for museum visitors.
-The Blacksmith Forge is the center of SCM’s contemporary Blacksmith program, which includes:
+South County Museum’s Blacksmith Forge is an exhibit as well as a fully functioning working forge, which includes an extensive collection of blacksmithing tools including bellows that came from the famous Fayerweather Blacksmith Shop in Kingston, Rhode Island.
+Executive Director Jim Crothers doubles as the resident blacksmith along with a team of several local blacksmiths to work on a regular basis throughout the year and provide live demonstrations.

-- Open Forge for Adults – Wednesday evenings from 5:30 to 8:30 pm during the month of August.
+Wednesday evenings in August from 5:30 to 8:30 pm.
 Pre-registration is required and participants must be 18 years of age or older.
-Cost is $25/night for non-members, $20 for Members.
+Cost is $75/night for non-members, $67.50 for Members.
 There is a limit of 6 adults per night.
 To guarantee your space on a particular night, pre-payment is required.
 Credit cards can be taken over the phone or through our online donation system.
 If using the online payment system, indicate in the memo what the payment is for including dates.
 No experience is necessary, but many folks come to multiple nights to build their skills across the month.
 More details will be available soon.

 Blacksmiths are working in the forge during regular museum hours and at special events such as Family Day, Gansett Days, and the Folk Art Quilt Show.
-We also have taken portable forge setup for demos at Sterling, CT & Charlestown Historical Society.
+We also have taken portable forge set up for demos at Sterling, CT & Charlestown Historical Society.